PritiKumr/pritikumr.github.io/_posts/articles/2016-07-19-my-first-job-experience.md

 ---
 layout: post
-title: "My first job experience"
+title: "My First Job Experience"
-excerpt: "Finding out a whole new myself."
+excerpt: "Finding out a whole new myself.
+Just another regular 2016 passout with much hopes in life, I found a new side of myself in this journey of 2 months."
 categories: articles
 tags: [employee, diary, programming]
 author: priya_dharsini